blogpranav/OnlineDatabase/README.md

 # OnlineDatabase
-# connecting online database to your local app using php and java(andriod studio code).
+Connecting online database to your local app using php and java(andriod studio code).